sethforprivacy/sethforprivacy.com/content/posts/building-sethsimmons-me.md

 I use [Mozilla's SSL config generator](https://ssl-config.mozilla.org/) as the core of any NGINX configuration, and this time was no different.
-Make sure to customize the certificate[^1] placement to match your own, and add in the unique lines for our Hugo deployment and hostname.
-Mine are similar to the below:
+Make sure to customize the certificate[^1] placement to match your own, and add in the unique lines for your Hugo deployment and hostname to the new site config file (located at /etc/nginx/conf.d/<site-name>.conf for my NGINX version).
+My unique lines are similar to the below, and are the core of what I had to add to the generated config from Mozilla:

 ```shell
   server_name sethsimmons.me;